Easy, Healthy Recipes for Kids and Teens

 If you’re feeding teenagers, especially the male variety, you know that they go through mountains of food, and your grocery bill mounts alarmingly.
 Here are a handful of hearty, filling dishes that won’t break the bank.
 Now I’m not saying that young women won’t like these hearty dishes, but in my experience, at least, they don’t eat in nearly the quantity of their male counterparts. more→

-The perfect thing to make after you’ve gone apple-picking or to celebrate the first crop of apples at local farmers’ markets.
+Shown at top this is the perfect thing to make after you’ve gone apple-picking or to celebrate the first crop of apples at local farmers’ markets.
 Please, use organic apples!

 Serves: 4 to 6